Making HED meaningful

 • Each Definition name is unique

-• Def/DefName used to reference definitions
+• Def/DefName used to reference definitions in annotations

 • Definitions defined in sidecars or externally